EMR Training (Recertification) - Pickering, Ontario

 100% attendance, skills demonstration, two evaluated scenarios, and 75% min. passing grade on written exam

-3-year certification in Emergency Medical Responder, BLS and AED from the Canadian Red Cross
+3-year certification in Emergency Medical Responder, 1 year certification in Basic Life Support (BLS) from the Canadian Red Cross

 Part 1 – Preparing to Respond

 > The emergency scene

 > Preventing disease transmission